Propeller Design with OpenFOAM

 - Allrun script

-Running OpenFOAM within CAESES® is simply done by means of a “computation” object that triggers the Allrun script with a single click: Then, a geometry variant gets exported, meshing is triggered, CFD is started and results are pushed back into CAESES® – everything works fully automated.
+Running OpenFOAM within CAESES® is simply done by means of a “computation” object that triggers the Allrun script with a single click: Then, a geometry variant gets exported, meshing is triggered (using the meshing tool of choice), CFD is started and results are pushed back into CAESES®.
+This process is fully automated.

-This work is described in detail in a PDF tutorial that comes with CAESES®.
-There is also a video (CAESES as a GUI for OpenFOAM) in our video section.
-And, here is a nice blog post (blade analysis for propellers) which shows how to quickly generate a fully-parametric blade model from a set of given NURBS surfaces (for blade designers).
+Check out the video (CAESES as a GUI for OpenFOAM) in our video section.
+There is also a nice blog post (blade analysis for propellers) which shows how to quickly generate a fully-parametric blade model from a set of given NURBS surfaces (for blade designers).
+Another blog post about a Wageningen B-Series propeller comes with a short video that shows how to quickly generate these specific propeller geometries including a link to online propeller tools.

 See also the marine section for related content about propeller design.